Anaphylaxis is preventable and treatable. Knowing the triggers and avoiding them is the first step in preventing an allergic reaction.

 Use separate oil for cooking food for the person with a food allergy.
 If the allergen has been cooked in the same oil, it becomes contaminated.

 Quick action saves lives.
-Adrenaline/Epinephrine acts as a natural "antidote" to some of the chemicals released during severe allergic reactions.
-Adrenaline/Epinephrine is the first aid, first line emergency treatment for anaphylaxis whether the trigger is food, medication, bites/stings or even exercise.
+Adrenaline (epinephrine) acts as a natural "antidote" to some of the chemicals released during severe allergic reactions.
+Adrenaline is the first aid, first line emergency treatment for anaphylaxis whether the trigger is food, medication, bites/stings or even exercise.

 Research shows that fatalities mostly occur away from home and in situations where adrenaline is not used, or there is a delay in using it.

-In Australia, adrenaline/epinephrine can be purchased on the Pharmaceutical Benefits Scheme (PBS) in the form of an autoinjector.
-Sufferers are eligible for two autoinjectors under the PBS at any one time.
+In Australia, two adrenaline injectors can be purchased on authority through the Pharmaceutical Benefits Scheme (PBS) at any one time.
 Once they are used or they expire, they can be replaced under the PBS scheme.

-The device available in Australia is the EpiPen® available in two doses.
-This autoinjector delivers an intra-muscular injection (into the mid, outer thigh muscle) of adrenaline/epinephrine for the emergency treatment of anaphylactic reactions.
+Adrenaline injectors deliver an intra-muscular injection (into the mid, outer thigh muscle) of adrenaline for the emergency treatment of anaphylaxis.

-*Babies and little toddlers who weigh less than 10kg are sometimes prescribed the Jr version of an adrenaline/epinephrine autoinjector if their doctor feels it is safer for them to have the device because of their allergic history.
-The device can be administered to them in line with instructions on their Action Plan for Anaphylaxis.
+*Babies who weigh less than 7.5kg are sometimes prescribed the Jr version (150mcg) of an adrenaline/epinephrine injector if their doctor feels it is safer for them to have the device because of their previous allergic reaction(s).
+The device can be administered to them following instructions on their ASCIA Action Plan for Anaphylaxis.

 The more you know about your allergy, the more confident you will be in managing it, educating those around you and responding appropriately when faced with an emergency situation.